-For more information on prevention work in your area contact Isla Guild.
+For more information on prevention work in your area please contact us.

 Equally Safe at School: a whole school approach

-Equally Safe at School is a whole school intervention which aims to positively influence the school culture by fostering a shared, consistent, preventative approach to gender based violence.
+Equally Safe at School (ESAS) is a whole school intervention which aims to positively influence the school culture by fostering a shared, consistent, preventative approach to gender-based violence.

 The intervention comprises six key parts; whole school assessments, a pupil-led action group, staff training, policy development, curricular enhancement and a pupil-led school campaign.

 Underpinned by principles of equality, accessibility and safety, Equally Safe at School places young people’s voices at the forefront and works with them, as well as with school staff, to identify how schools can best prevent and respond to incidents and disclosures of gender based violence.